 Shuo Li is an Assistant Professor of Accounting at Western Washington University.
 He received his Ph.D. in accounting from The Hong Kong Polytechnic University, his M.Sc. in accounting from Indiana University, and his B.S. in management information system from Shanghai University of Finance and Economics.
 Shuo's primary teaching interest is in financial accounting.
 He has taught Introduction to Financial Accounting (ACCT 240), Intermediate Accounting I (ACCT 341), and Financial Accounting Research & Communication (ACCT 443/MPAC 543).
 His research currently focuses on the monitoring role of media in the capital market.
 Shuo received the Dennis R. Murphy Faculty Research Award in 2018 and the Dean's Faculty Research Award in 2020.
-In his spare time, Shuo enjoys playing basketball, cooking, and listening to classic rock music.
+In his spare time, Shuo enjoys playing basketball, watching sports games, and listening to classic rock music.